LDAP Auth Module

 The LDAP URL uses the format

-Select an uploaded SSL keystore to encrypt the connection between Hub and the directory service.
-For more information about managing keystores in Hub, see SSL Keystores.
-Also, see the Set Up SSL Keys for SAML 2.0 page: You can follow the procedure to create a keystore and use it here.
+Select an SSL key to encrypt the connection between Hub and the directory service.
+For more information about managing SSL keys in Hub, see SSL Keys.

 Stores an expression that locates the record for a specific user in the LDAP service.
 The substitution variable in the expression is replaced with the value entered as the username or email on the login page.